davidegat/GameOfBacteria/README.md

        - Risk of sepsis.
        - Overusing antibiotics.
        - Taking too long to cure patient.
-       - Administering the wrong therapy: this happens if the treatment is too long (red cells).
+       - Administering the wrong therapy: this happens if treatment is too long (red cells).
    - Patient's death.
    - Antibiotic administration.
    - Each duplication of a resistant or non-resistant bacterium.
-   - If you are fired by the medical supervisor.
+   - If you are fired by medical supervisor.

 **Keyboard Shortcuts:**

    - ENTER: Administer a dose of antibiotic.
    - SPACE: Develop resistance.
-   - ESC: Restart the game.
+   - ESC: Restart game.

 Good luck in your fight against infection!